john-hawkins/projit/docs/paper/joss.md

 # Example Usage

-The following demonstrates the process of initialising a project and registering dataset and experiments.
-First change into the project directory and initialise.
+The following demonstrates the process of initialising a project, registering a dataset and experiments.
+Change into the project directory and initialise.
 The template is optional (used if you want to create a directory structure).
 ```
    > projit init <Project-Name> template=default
 ```
-Then add one or multiple datasets that you want to be used across multiple experiments.
+Then add one or more datasets that you want to be used in experiments.
 ```
    > projit add dataset train data/train.csv
 ```
-This dataset can then be accessed inside any experimental script by querying the project data as in this python example:
+This dataset can then be accessed inside any script by querying the project data as in this python example:
 ```
    import projit as pit
    project = pit.projit_load()
    train_data_path = project.get_dataset("train")
 ```
-Once your datasets are registered and available, you want to create experiments as follows.
+Once your datasets are registered and available, you register experiments as follows.
 ```
-   > projit add experiment "Initial Exp" experiments/exp_one.py
+   > projit add experiment "Initial Exp" exp/exp_one.py
 ```
 Alternatively, you can add the experiment within the script itself, as well as start and end its execution to track executions over time with this python example:
 ```
    import projit as pit
    project = pit.projit_load()
-   exec_id = project.start_experiment("Initial Exp", "experiments/exp_one.py", params={})
+   exec_id = project.start_experiment("Initial Exp", "exp/exp_one.py", params={})
-   #
    # INSERT ALL EXPERIMENT CODE HERE
-   #
    project.end_experiment("Initial Exp", exec_id, hyperparams={})
 ```
-After experiments have been executed you will also want to register experimental results that are associated with the experiment.
+After experiments have been executed you want to register experimental results that are associated with the experiment.
 Follow this python example:
 ```
    project.add_result("Initial Exp", <METRIC_NAME>, <NUMERIC_VALUE>, <DATASET_NAME>)